NetAlertX and Docker Compose

 restart: unless-stopped

-volumes: # Persistent volumes for configuration and database storage
+volumes: # Persistent volume for configuration and database storage

 Run or re-run it: